ausaccessfed/dev-portal/docs/_how-to-write-a-tutorial/01-overview.md

 duration: 1
 ---

 We welcome contributions to our AAF tutorials.
-The easiest way for you to help us is by **raising an issue**, which will require a GitHub account.
+The easiest way for you to help us is by **raising an issue**, which will require a [GitHub account](https://github.com).
 For amendments to the documentation, you will need to be familiar with general Git concepts and submit your changes to our Tech Team for review.
 If you'd like to commit substantial changes or even whole **new tutorials**, you will need to set up the preview environment.

-This tutorial will guide you through the process of setting up a local development environment, creating content for a new tutorial and submitting it to the AAF for review.

 ### What you'll learn